natelistrom/natelistrom.github.io/_posts/2022-10-24-scene-sequel-acts.md

 ---

 In <em>Techniques of the Selling Writer</em>, Author Dwight V. Swain introduces a framework for writing compelling, psychologically realistic scene progressions.
-His framework is a repeating structure of what he calls &ldquo;scenes&rdquo; and &ldquo;sequels.&rdquo; <sup>{% include swain-1981.html %} Page 84 ff.</sup>
+His framework is a repeating structure of what he calls &ldquo;scenes&rdquo; and &ldquo;sequels.&rdquo; <cite>(<a href="/bibliography#swain1981">Swain</a>, Page 84 ff)</cite>

 Swain's focus is on the level of individual scenes, but I believe you can apply his same framework to the structure of whole story acts as well.